What is Promotion Marketing? Definition, Tips, and Examples

 What is promotion marketing?

-Promotion marketing, or promotional marketing, is a form of marketing communication that seeks to inform customers about the company's activities, its current and future offers, shape a positive brand image, build positive relationships, and stimulate demand, in accordance with the individual business strategy.
+Let's start with promotion marketing meaning, or promotional marketing, which is a form of marketing communication that seeks to inform customers about the company's activities, its current and future offers, shape a positive brand image, build positive relationships, and stimulate demand, in accordance with the individual business strategy.
 Promotions are used across all industries in plenty of different contexts – they can help achieve all key business objectives, such as acquiring new customers, preventing churn, and building customer loyalty.
 In short, promotion marketing helps to present your product, stimulate demand for it, and build an appropriate differentiation strategy.

 The easiest way to understand promotion marketing is to imagine it as a conversation between a seller and a buyer – the seller tries to convince the buyer to purchase a product or a service through the use of promotions.
 What these promotions might be?
 Usually, promotions denote incentives, special offers, and rewards.
 In Voucherify, we understand promotional campaigns as the use of six promotion tools – coupons, cart discounts, referral and loyalty programs, gift cards, and giveaways.